Fix AWS-SNS Alert Service

 Forum Link associated with this bug: https://forums.freenas.org/index.php?threads/aws-sns-configuration.55807/

-#6 Updated by Marcelo Araujo almost 3 years ago
+#6 Updated by Marcelo Araujo over 3 years ago

 Devin Kusek wrote:

 Wanted to update this and inform the bug report that this issue might be more widespread as another user reported that "Slack" was also not working.
 Is there any update as to when this might be tested and if a known resolution date was in the works?